pgomes1/Capstone-Project/Fit4Life/README.md

   # Fit4Life

   This is a code bundle for Fit4Life.
-The original project is available at https://www.figma.com/design/sQZWyKOMsf89jpbE1WSfzQ/Fit4Life.
+The original project was started via Figma.

   ## Running the code